 We understand the economy is not in good shape and it is hard to find someone with a perfect credit score.
 That is why we do not base our decision on a credit score alone, but on several factors.
 Also, we do not charge possible tenants any fee for our properties listed on the website, all of our fees are paid by the property owner.
-The only charge a possible tenant pays with Help U Rent is the cost of pulling a credit report and background check.
-The cost is (FORTY DOLLARS) and tenants receive a copy of their report.
+The only charge a possible tenant pays with Help U Rent is the cost of pulling a credit report, application, and background check.

 How the process works.

 We try to keep it is simple as possible.
 If you like one of the properties listed on the website please schedule an appointment to find your perfect property.

 We will meet you at the property for a physical showing.
 If you want the property we will have you fill out an application and put down a good faith deposit, the good faith deposit holds the property for you during the application process so nobody else could rent the property until you are either approved or denied for the property.
 If for some reason your are not approved for the property, you will receive a full refund of your good faith deposit, minus the application and credit report fee.